Uniting Indigenous Peoples

-Welcome to our website for the Indigenous Unity Flag.
-In 2017 our flag reached its status as an internationally recognized symbol of unity with over 1000 flags worldwide on six of the seven continents and today is used as the exclusive flag of dozens of indigenous tribal nations in the Americas, Africa, and in Asia representing their heritage as earth's natives.
+Welcome to the website for the Indigenous Unity Flag.
+In 2017 the flag reached its status as an internationally recognized symbol of unity and was recognized in the appreciation of indigenous culture with over 1000 flags worldwide on six of the seven continents.
+Today the symbol has become the standard in dozens of indigenous tribal communities in the Americas, Africa, Asia and Australia representing their heritage as earth's natives.
+In 2014, flags were distributed diplomatically in person to indigenous tribal nations as gifts where they are kept for special occasions and observances.
+Flying the International Indigenous Unity Flag has become a statement of non-indigenous civil society in support of indigenous activism, to demonstrate mutual sentiment and create spiritual solidarity with one or more indigenous nations.

 May Peace Prevail on Earth International has recently included the Indigenous Unity Flag in their World Peace Flag Ceremony, which was created in 1983, and has been in every major city throughout the world.
 At the African Union in Ethiopia, in 2018, the Indigenous Unity Flag was denoted as the Indigenous Unity Flag of the world and was raised in prayer at the end of the ceremony.